Scene Summarization: Clustering Scene Videos into Spatially Diverse Frames: Scene Summarization

 \subsection{Keyframe Selection}

-After Sec.~\ref{sec:clustering}, we need to select \textbf{$1$} keyframe within each cluster.
-Traditional method like VSUMM~\cite{de2011vsumm} takes the centroid of each cluster as the keyframe in the feature space.
-However, the centroid of the clusters in the feature space does not explicitly mean the centroid of clusters in 3D spatial space.
-Instead, we employed an encoder-decoder structure together with contrastive loss and an optional GT supervision pipeline to help the selected keyframe sets both visually and spatially separate.
+After clustering stage, we focus on selecting $1$ keyframe per cluster.
+While classic methods like VSUMM~\cite{de2011vsumm} use the centroid of the feature space as the keyframe, this does not always correspond to the spatial centroid.
+Instead, we employ an encoder-decoder structure with contrastive loss and optional GT supervision to ensure that the selected keyframes are both visually and spatially separate.

-\textbf{Autoencoder.} Autoencoders contribute by generating features that provide each image with a refined representation.
-This intrinsic property ensures that the latent space constructed by the Autoencoder encapsulates the most salient characteristics of the images, facilitating subsequent keyframe selection processes.
-Given an input image $\mathbf{I_i}$, an Autoencoder consists of two main components: an encoder function $f(\mathbf{I_i})$ and a decoder function $g(\mathbf{h})$.
-The encoder maps the input data to a lower-dimensional latent space representation, denoted as $\mathbf{h} = f(\mathbf{I_i})$.
-The decoder then attempts to reconstruct the original data from the encoded representation, yielding a reconstruction $\mathbf{I_i}' = g(\mathbf{h})$.
+\textbf{Autoencoder.} Autoencoders extract features that capture the essential characteristics of each image, aiding in keyframe selection through a well-represented latent space.
+Given an input image $\mathbf{I_i}$, an autoencoder consists of two main components: an encoder function $f(\mathbf{I_i})$ to encode image to a lower-dimensional latent space representation denoted as $\mathbf{h} = f(\mathbf{I_i})$, and a decoder function $g(\mathbf{h})$ to reconstruct the original data from the encoded representation, yielding a reconstruction $\mathbf{I_i}' = g(\mathbf{h})$.

 \textbf{Pooling layer}.
-The pooling layer reduces a 2D image feature vectors($N$x$D$) of $\mathcal{S}_j$ to a 1D global feature vector $p_j$($1$x$D$), where $D$ is an image feature dimension.
-Next, we perform a KNN search within $\mathcal{C}_j$'s feature space by taking $p_j$ as the query.
-The idea is to select the image whose feature vector with the closest distance to the given global vector $p_j$ in a certain cluster.
-Thus the image is designated as the keyframe for that particular cluster.
+The pooling layer reduces a 2D image feature vector ($N \times D$) of $\mathcal{S}_j$ to a 1D global cluster feature vector $p_j$ ($1 \times D$).
+This vector is then used for KNN search within $\mathcal{C}_j$ to identify the image with the closest feature vector to $p_j$, designating it as the keyframe for that cluster.